DiegolaSep/DiegolaSep/README.md

 - 👋 Hi, I’m @DiegolaSep
 - 👀 I’m interested in blockchain
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning JavaScript and React js
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: disr88@gmail.com

 <!---
 DiegolaSep/DiegolaSep is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.